 A: Our BioRepository is still sending out and processing swab kits.
 We are continuously working to ensure our life-saving mission is possible and taking proper protocol for processing kits.
 We are confident in the safety protocols in place to keep of BioRepository employees safe as they type kits received.

 Q: Will events such as live-drives and other in-person efforts be cancelled?

-A: Effective March 16, 2020, all U.S. Be The Match live drives will be cancelled for a two-week period.
+A: Effective March 16, 2020, all U.S. Be The Match live drives are temporarily suspended.
 We are evaluating all aspects of COVID-19's impacts on broader communities and we will provide updates as to future events as we have them.
 In the meantime, individuals are still encouraged to register online at BeTheMatch.org.

 Q: What drove the decision to close the Minneapolis coordinating center?